revbayes/revbayes.github.io/tutorials/chromo/index.md

 information.

-The boxed instructions guide you to complete tasks that are not part of the ‘RevBayes‘ syntax, but rather direct you to create directories or files or similar.
+The boxed instructions guide you to complete tasks that are not part of the RevBayes syntax, but rather direct you to create directories or files or similar.

 Information describing the commands and instructions will be written in paragraph-form before or after they are issued.

-All command-line text, including all ‘Rev‘ syntax, are given in ‘monotype font‘.
-Furthermore, blocks of ‘Rev‘ code that are needed to build the model, specify the analysis, or execute the run are given in separate shaded boxes.
-For example, we will instruct you to create a constant node called ‘example‘ that is equal to ‘1.0‘ using the ‘&lt;-‘ operator like this:
+All command-line text, including all `Rev` syntax, are given in `monotype font`.
+Furthermore, blocks of `Rev` code that are needed to build the model, specify the analysis, or execute the run are given in separate shaded boxes.
+For example, we will instruct you to create a constant node called `example` that is equal to `1.0` using the `<-` operator like this:

     example <- 1.0